JoaoGFarias/JoaoGFarias.github.io/_posts/2019-05-23-first_experience_a11y_testing.markdown

 It access the root page of our application and calls the _a11yAudit_ function to inspect the whole DOM for the aforementioned rules.

 Since the number of pages was fairly small, this strategy allowed us to find many problems in just a couple of hours.

-Additionally, we had a regression suite for a11y :D (We didn't added it to the build checks because we knew the problems were still acceptable).
+Additionally, it gave us a regression suite for a11y :blush: (We didn't added it to the build checks because we knew the problems were still acceptable).

-Of course, these checks are not focused on how the user actually interact with the application.
+Of course, these checks were not focused on how the user actually interact with the application.

-To find deeper problems that the machine couldn't find we had to explore the application using the a11y assistance tool.
+To find deeper problems what the machine couldn't find we had to explore the application using the a11y assistance tool.

-This took more time, to understand how to use the tool properly and how the application flows work using it.
+It took some time to understand how to use the tool properly and how the application flows work using it.

 Most testers explored the application with their eyes closed.
 It was fun and helped to understand the difficulties in understanding what was going on.

 ## Long-term

-This testing effort create a substantial backlog that tremendously improved our app.
+This testing effort created a substantial backlog that tremendously improved our app.
 Everyone was very proud and happy after the feedback we got from business.

 Our logs also showed that a11y users were performing their flows faster and with less errors.